MisterMustrd/vps/README.md

 # VPS
 The Virtual Private Server hosts several services that provide networking, self-hosted applications and monitoring.

 ## Project Goals
 - This was created to build hands-on experience with Linux system administration, networking, Docker, and self-hosting.
-- The VPS serves as the core of my personal infrastructure and provides secure access / shared services for my homelab.
+- The VPS serves as the core of my personal infrastructure and provides secure access and shared services for my homelab.
 - Learn Docker and Docker Compose by deploying and managing services.
 - Improve networking knowledge through DNS, VPN, and firewall configuration.
 - Practice securing a server using SSH, Tailscale, and firewall rules.

 ## Environment
 - Ubuntu Server 24.04 LTS
 - Docker & Docker Compose
 - Hosted on an Cloud Provider VPS

 ## Core Services